nrish12/fishbowl/ANALYTICS_SYSTEM.md

 ### 1. Challenge Creation & Previews
 - **Every input** users type when creating challenges (even if abandoned)
-- All 3 variations generated for Phase 1 (5 words)
+- All 3 variations generated for 5 words hint
-- All 3 variations generated for Phase 2 (sentence)
+- All 3 variations generated for sentence hint
 - Which specific options they selected (0, 1, or 2)
 - Whether they finalized and shared the challenge
 - Session ID to track individual creators